 Juglans Regia Extract

-Juglans Regia, aka Walnut, contains antioxidants and healthful fatty acids as well as DMAA analogues for fat burning.
+Juglans Regia, aka English Walnut, contains antioxidants and healthful fatty acids

 - Enhances metabolism and mental focus by stimulating alpha-adrenergic receptors and G-protein coupled receptors.